corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 ### Sizing the flow thread pool

 The thread pool, which the node utilises for running flows in parallel, is key to unlocking this scaling.
 This thread pool has a finite size.
 The default settings are for the number of threads to be 2x the number of cores, but capped at 30.
-The Corda Enterprise requirements are for a database connection per flow, so this cap helps to reduce unexpected incidents of running out of database connections.
+The Corda: Enterprise Edition  requirements are for a database connection per flow, so this cap helps to reduce unexpected incidents of running out of database connections.
 If your database server is configured to allow many more connections, and you have plenty of cores, then the flow thread pool should be configured to be much larger.
 A good starting point is to go with 4x core count.
 For example, on a 32-core host, set the `flowThreadPoolSize` to 128.
 See corda-configuration-file for more information on how to configure this setting.